goblimey/go-ntrip/README.md

 like the light passing through a prism.
-The receiver uses the transit time of the signal to calculate the distance to the satellite, but the signal didn't travel in a straight line, so the resulting distance is slightly wrong.
+The receiver uses the transit time of the signal to calculate the distance to the satellite, but the signal was distorted, so the resulting distance is slightly wrong.
 Without more information
 the receiver can only estimate its position to within a few metres

-The curent generation of GNSS satellites broadcast signals on two frequency bands.
+The current generation of GNSS satellites broadcast signals on two frequency bands.
-The ionosphere distorts signals on each frequency band differently, so two signals from the same satellite sent at the same time travel along different paths, neither a straight line, and arrive at the GNSS receiver at slightly different times.
+The ionosphere distorts signals on each frequency band differently, so two signals sent by the satellite at the same time arrive at the receiver at slightly different times.
-A GNSS receiver uses the transit time to calculate the distance to the satellite, so it ends up with two notions of that distance, both slightly wrong.
+So it ends up with two notions of that distance, both slightly wrong.

-Each base station is in a known fixed position.
-It has a dual-band receiver so it can receive signals on both frequency bands.
+Correcting the errors requires a receiver in a known fixed position (a base station) with a dual-band receiver so it can receive signals on both frequency bands.
 It scans for signals from all the satellites it can see and broadcasts those data, plus its correct position.

-Moving receivers (rovers) which are close to the base station receive signals from the same satellites distorted in the same way.
+Moving receivers (rovers) which are close to the base station receive signals from the same satellites, distorted in the same way.
 A rover can use the information from the base station to correct its calculation of its own position.